wisnia74/openrct2-typescript-mod-template/README.md

 Your mod files live in `./src` directory.
 That's the ones you will be writing code in.
 Upon starting Nodemon server, it will start watching changes you make to files in `./src`, and it will build them accordingly.

-To see how to start writing mods and load/debug them in real time, see `Modding` section below.

 #### npm scripts:

 |script|function|